PESTICIDES AND WATER POLLUTION FACT SHEET

 Application rate: The more pesticide that is applied, the longer significant concentrations remain.

-Another factor effecting pesticide pollution of water is rainfall as high levels of rainfall increase the risk of pesticides contaminating water.
-Movement into water courses occurs directly by washing from pest and target areas into drains after rainfall.
-It can also occur within the soil structure by displacement of pesticide from absorption sites by water and on treated soil which has moved to water through soil erosion.
+Another factor affecting pesticide pollution of water is rainfall, as high levels of rainfall increase the risk of pesticides contaminating water.
+Movement into bodies of water occurs when runoff, after rainfall, moves through areas that have been sprayed with pesticides.
+It can also occur within the soil structure by displacement of pesticides from absorption sites near water and through treated soil that has moved into the water through soil erosion.